Soikr/darwindots/README.md

 ## Additional configuration steps: (Sadly not everything is reproducible easily).
 1. Run aerospace for the first time.
-2. Enable and configure firefox extensions (pre-installed) or setup zen browser.
-3. Initialize a rustup toolchain. (ie. `rustup toolchain install stable`)
+2. Initialize a rustup toolchain. (ie. `rustup toolchain install stable`)
-4. Installing your preferred JetBrains IDEs through the toolbox.
-> [!NOTE]
-> You may have to apply `-Dsun.java2d.metal=false` to the applications JVM options
-5. Run discord in the terminal first to patch its settings preventing the helper popup and auto updates.
+3. Run discord in the terminal first to patch its settings preventing the helper popup and auto updates.
-6. If discord does prompt you with the helper popup, ignore it.
+4. If discord does prompt you with the helper popup, ignore it.
 If you dont, you can fix discord by doing this:
 > [!CAUTION]
 > force removing the nix path that discord lays in with `rm -rf`
 >